pulp/pulp/docs/sphinx/dev-guide/contributing/branching.rst

 Development for future "z" releases are done in a corresponding branch named "x.y-dev".
-For example, assuming Pulp 2.4.0 is released on the branch "pulp-2.4", development of 2.4.1 will occur on a branch named "2.4-dev".
-When 2.4.1 is ready to be released, it will be merged with the "pulp-2.4" branch at which point "2.4-dev" will be used for 2.4.2 development.
+For example, assuming Pulp 2.4.0 is released on the branch "2.4-release" and 2.4.1 is being tested in "2.4-testing", 2.4.2 work will be developed in 2.4-dev.
+When 2.4.2 is ready to be beta tested, 2.4-dev will be merged into the "2.4-testing" branch at which point "2.4-dev" will be used for 2.4.3 development.

 Bug Fix Branches